NREL/MAGMA/readme.md

 * You must use process_folder() from the rplexos package to create a database file from the PLEXOS solution .zip, before running this code.
 * The Examples folder contains templates and examples of the input data CSV, the generator name, region, and zone mapping CSV, the R script that runs the package, and example HTML reports (within the reports folder).
 * Section_guide.md lists what sections correspond to each number for the sections to run column in the input data CSV file.
+* UserInterface_InputData contains a shiny (r package) graphical user interface that will create the input_data.csv file automatically based on what sections you want to run.
+Either run the app, or open the ui.R in RStudio and click "Run App" to open a new window which allows the user to select which sections to run.
+It then prompts the user to input the necessary data.
+Click "Create input CSV file" to create the csv file.

 ## To Run:
 1. Copy run_html_output.R and input_data_template.csv from the Examples/ folder into another folder associated with your project specific repository.